 What can I expect after surgery?

 In the first few weeks after surgery, you’ll see Dr. Epstein for follow-up visits (which will taper off in frequency over time) in order to check on the progress of your healing.
 Meanwhile, it’s important for you to keep in mind that healing, of any form, is a gradual process.

 During the initial phases of recovery, you’ll experience some pain and discomfort along with swelling and bruising around the operative areas.
 This is normal.
 You’ll be given medications to handle the pain, and in time, the swelling and bruising will disappear.
 It’s also not unusual to feel depressed in the days or weeks following surgery.
 Again, keep in mind that this is normal and will subside as you begin to look and feel better.

 Of course, if you have any unusual symptoms between visits, or questions about your recovery, don’t hesitate to call us.
-While some questions will need to be handled with a one-on-one visit with Dr. Epstein or Dr. Gutowski, most often they can be properly addressed through a brief telephone call.
+While some questions will need to be handled with a one-on-one visit with Dr. Epstein, most often he can be properly addressed through a brief telephone call.

 How safe is plastic surgery?

 Although thousands of people have plastic surgery every year without complications, no surgical procedure is completely risk-free.
 Frankly, there is always risk associated with any surgical procedure.
 However, as a patient, you can play an important role in reducing that risk by ensuring the following:

 Choose a board-certified plastic surgeon, one who’s accredited by the American Board of Plastic Surgery (ABPS).
 In addition, that surgeon should, at minimum, also be a member of the American Society of Plastic Surgeons (ASPS).
 It’s even better if he/she is also a member of the American Society for Aesthetic Plastic Surgeons (ASAPS).
 While such excellent credentials can’t guarantee a successful outcome, they do significantly increase the likelihood of it.